Canker Sores (Aphthous Ulcers) in Children

 How are canker sores treated in a child?

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also

 depend on how severe the condition is.

 The goal of treatment is to help ease symptoms.
 Treatment may include:

-Your child may feel better if he or she does not eat spicy, salty, or acidic foods.
+Your child may feel better by not eating spicy, salty, or acidic foods.
+These foods

 When should I call my child’s healthcare provider?

 Call your child’s healthcare provider if the sores: